 The Indiana University School of Dentistry offers a Doctor of Dental Surgery (D.D.S.) degree program that prepares students for clinical practice or graduate education.
 The program is four academic years (eight semesters and four summer sessions) in length and requires the completion of 121 required courses consisting of 172.5 credit hours.

-1121 W. Michigan Street, Room 105
+Office of Admissions and Student Affairs 1121 W. Michigan Street, Room 105 Indianapolis, IN 46202

 The Dental Admissions Committee uses a holistic review process to select a diverse group of qualified applicants for admission to the D.D.S. program.
-The committee will consider your academic record, technical skills, DAT score, letters of academic recommendation, personal interview, and exposure to the field of dentistry, as well as your motivation, character, personality, and ethics.
+The committee will consider your academic record, technical skills, DAT score, letters of academic recommendation, personal interview, CASPer Score, and exposure to the field of dentistry, as well as your motivation, character, personality, and ethics.